Academic Resource Center (ARC)

 The ARC provides free tutoring and academic support to all SFAI students.

-Students may visit the ARC for a variety of reasons, and ARC tutors—graduate students with a background in education and a passion for teaching—can help you develop a more sophisticated approach to both your academic and studio work.
+Students may visit the ARC for many reasons.
+Our remote and in-person tutors are available to assist you in a variety of ways as well as help you develop a more sophisticated approach to both your academic and studio work.

 At the ARC you can: